-I usually do my scouting reports prior to each game and look at areas where the San Antonio Spurs need improvement and areas where they need to continue to exploit mismatches against their opponents.
+I usually do my scouting reports prior to each game and look at areas where the San Antonio Spurs need

 But after Monday’s “heartbreaking” (said by Tim Duncan) loss to the Oklahoma City Thunder, I think this series has been analyzed to death on my end and our team here at Project Spurs.